 During the global lockdown due to the Covid-19 pandemic there has been an increase of interest in the literature of epidemics.
 Albert Camus’ La Peste (1947) has been especially popular.
-As my research interests are focused on matters within the Lusophone World, I sought out a Portuguese author to see what might be ascertained from the recent Covid-19 pandemic.
-Through a brief analysis of this global event and José Saramago’s Blindness there are some interesting parallels of human behaviour made visible when people face crises brought on by pathogens.
+I sought out a Portuguese author to see what might be ascertained from the recent Covid-19 pandemic.
+Through a brief analysis of this global event and José Saramago’s Blindness, there are some interesting parallels of human behaviour made visible when people face crises brought on by pathogens.

-The first major spread of Covid-19 in Europe occurred in Northern Italy in mid-February, 2020.
-Due to the highly contagious nature of the virus without a vaccine, governments around the world began to stem its spread through policies of ‘social distancing’ in public places and spaces.
-In the novel Blindness the attempt to stem the spread was done, by their government, through the quarantining of the infected in an asylum.
-Despite most of the world’s population not infected with Convid-19, we have all been asked to quarantine at home and, for some people, home has become an asylum of sorts.
+The first major spread of Covid-19 in Europe occurred in Northern Italy in mid-February 2020.
+Due to the highly contagious nature of the virus without a vaccine, governments around the world began to stem its spread through policies of ‘social distancing’ in public places.
+In Blindness, the attempt to stem the spread of their novel virus by authorities was through the quarantining of the infected in an asylum.
+Despite most of the world’s population not infected with Covid-19, we have all been asked to quarantine at home and, for some people, home has become an asylum of sorts.

-In the novel where those infected with a blindness (a milky white blindness, rather than blackness) there is a lack of knowledge on the virus.
-We are never given evidence of an attempt by the government to scientifically understand the virus and cure it.
-Covid-19, however, is well studied and, as such, is less worrying in comparison (than the fictional virus) because it is better understood.
-This lack of certainty on the virus in Blindness is compounded by the writing style used by Saramago that evokes a kind of confusion.
+In the novel, the reader is never given evidence of an attempt by the government to scientifically understand the virus (a milky white blindness) and efforts to cure it.
+With Covid-19, however, it was quickly and extensively studied and despite its dangers, it is less disturbing in comparison thanks to greater knowledge of the virus.
+The lack of certainty on the virus in Blindness is compounded by the writing style used by Saramago, that evokes a kind of confusion.
 There is little punctuation; no quotations marks, character dialogue is not separated, and capitalised words exist in incorrect ways.
 Was there an intention by Saramago to try and render the reader themselves, figuratively blind?
 This would be apt, yet the idea of this being intentional is a mere coincidence that lends itself well to the novel; it was his preferred writing style used throughout his literary works, it was not done deliberately.
 What is deliberate, however, is his choice in how his characters are addressed.
 In an unnamed city where everyone but one is blind, no one has a name.
 Apart from the ‘doctor’, ‘the doctor’s wife’ (who miraculously never loses her sight) and ‘the man with the gun’, all are referred to by aspects of their blindness, eyes, eye apparel or what the eye secretes – tears.
 There is: the first blind man, the first blind man’s wife, the boy with the squint, the girl with the dark glasses, the old man with the black eye patch, the blind accountant (already blind before the epidemic), and the dog of tears (who licks up the tears of the doctor’s wife in her times of sorrow).
 All of this can cause some confusion for readers unfamiliar with Saramago’s narrative style, and by extension, there has certainly been confusion with the narrative of Covid-19 with the political messaging responding to it.
 There has been criticism of President Donald Trump’s discourse on the virus in the United States of America.
 However, this criticism pales in comparison to Brazil’s President Jair Bolsonaro who is acting outrageously irresponsible.
 In the United Kingdom there has also been confusion over the government’s messaging on the virus.
 When the United Kingdom’s second slogan was revealed to replace the first ‘too successful’ slogan of ‘stay home, protect the NHS, save lives’, to an ambiguous ‘stay alert, control the virus, save lives’, it was widely criticised with Scotland, Wales and Northern Ireland refusing to use the new slogan, instead reaffirming the use of the previous slogan’s ‘stay at home’.
 Both the narratives of Blindness and Covid-19 can and have caused confusion, but it is dangerous when this narrative can effect real lives, changing behaviour, and this is a more disturbing reality than any telling of a fictional virus that is more apocalyptic.

 As seen with the recent pandemic of Covid-19, human behaviour is also shone a light on, displaying our bad and good nature.
 The bad is demonstrated in: panic buying (toilet roll and food supplies where initially over purchased).
 Nevertheless, there is something that could be said about the self-interests of people in this scenario being expected behaviour in contemporary Western society due to capitalism advocating individualism and consumerism, among many other things; racism (people of Asian ethnicity have been psychologically, verbally and physically abused, blanketed as the spreaders of the virus); exploitation (the Sicilian Mafia have been providing supplies for victims hit the hardest by the economic impact of Covid-19 in efforts for future influence and control); and violence (through racism and domestic abuse, the latter exacerbated by ‘stay at home’ policies, both already mentioned).
 In contrast, the good of human behaviour during Covid-19 has been demonstrated by: continued commitment to preserve and save lives (the hard work of health workers and those that support them at their job, along with the many other crucial sectors adapting to support and provide people with essential goods); sacrifice (to normal forms of life with ‘social distancing’ and staying at home, sets of unprecedented social rules and guidelines brought into force never seen in many countries during peacetime); charity (enormous amounts of money have been raised to help combat Covid-19); and ingenuity (adapting to alternative forms of life ‘online’ evident in various sectors, notably the music industry that moved its operations through Zoom, Minecraft and live streaming social media platforms).
 As such, we can see some comparisons with Saramago’s novel Blindness and the events of Covid-19 in the behavioural responses of people in difficult times.